Mesa 2D FAQs

 What are the licensing requirements?

-Unlike other systems on the market, there are NO licensing requirements for us of the Mesa 2D system.
+Unlike other systems on the market, there are no licensing requirements for use of the Mesa 2D system.
 You purchase the equipment, you own the equipment.
 We do not tack on additional charges for monthly fees, nor do we charge you for every report you generate.

 Does the MESA system require certification of technicians?

-Yes, EPA mandates that all operators of tank testing equipment by certified on the system they are using.
-If you are not certified, we have locations in Houston, Texas and Sparta, New Jersey.
-We can also train you at your locations.
+Yes, EPA mandates that all operators of tank testing equipment be certified on the system they are using.
+To obtain certification, you can train at our facility in Sparta, NJ or we can arrange to have a field trainer come to your location.
 We have trained clients in 17 countries to date.

 How often do you have to get certified?